A dynamic, 7-day rolling GitHub heatmap with dynamic color palettes for your status bar.

-A terminal or bar integration script that fetches your GitHub contribution activity for the last 7 rolling days using the GitHub GraphQL API and renders a custom purple colored heatmap (■) with detailed tooltips.
+A terminal or bar integration script that fetches your GitHub contribution activity for the last 7 rolling days using the GitHub GraphQL API and renders a custom colored heatmap (■) with detailed tooltips.
 Designed for seamless integration with status bars like Waybar, Polybar, or any custom desktop widget.

-| Contributions | Color Hex | Meaning |
+| Contributions | Default Hex | Meaning |

 |---|---|---|